Alyssa Milano: 1980s and 1990s

+2000s

 In the early 2000s, Milano played Eva Savelot in MCI Inc. commercials for that company's 1-800-COLLECT campaign.
 In 2007, Milano's commercial work included two 2007 television ads for Veet and Sheer Cover.
 That year, she filmed a pilot for ABC called Reinventing the Wheelers, which was not picked up for the 2007–08 season.
 That season she appeared in ten episodes of My Name Is Earl.
 Milano was part of TBS's special coverage installment Hot Corner for the 2007 Major League Baseball playoffs.
 A fan of the Los Angeles Dodgers, in April 2007, Milano began writing a baseball blog on the Major League Baseball's website.
 That year she reported at Fenway Park during the ALDS between the Boston Red Sox and the Los Angeles Angels of Anaheim.

 The same year, she launched her signature "Touch" line of team apparel for female baseball fans, selling it through her blog on Major League Baseball's website.
 It also became available in 2009 through a boutique store located in Citi Field, the home of the New York Mets.
 She has an interest in the Los Angeles Kings, a National Hockey League team, and is involved with a related clothing line.
 In 2008, she expanded that to NFL football, as a New York Giants fan.
 Since Milano is from the same hometown as NFL Network's Rich Eisen, she revealed some of her family's connections with the Giants.
 In 2013, Milano expanded "Touch" into NASCAR.

 On March 20, 2009, it was announced that Milano voiced Dr. Ilyssa Selwyn in Ghostbusters: The Video Game.
 In a 2010 interview she told the press that she had 'a blast' working on the game, although she recalled it being 'odd' having to grunt in a room alone.
 On March 24, 2009, her book on her baseball fandom, Safe At Home: Confessions of a Baseball Fanatic, was released.
 Milano has signed on to star in and produce My Girlfriend's Boyfriend, a romantic comedy in which she plays a woman with a relationship dilemma.
 Milano starred in the sitcom Romantically Challenged as Rebecca Thomas, a recently divorced single mother attorney in Pittsburgh who has not dated "since Bill Clinton was president".
 The series premiered on ABC on April 19, 2010.
-The series was canceled after airing four episodes.
+The series was cancelled after airing four episodes.
 Milano produced and led the cast of Lifetime's TV film Sundays at Tiffany's. which was her second collaboration with Lifetime, after Wisegal (2008).